Kryspynator/skylang/README.md

 ## Introduction

-Sky combines the safety and solidness of languages like C# and Kotlin with the flexibility and simplicity of Python and JavaScript
+Sky combines the safety and solidness of languages like C# and Kotlin with the flexibility and simplicity of Python and JavaScript.

 Sky is built for for IDEs and readability.
+Sky believes that we have moved past writing code in dumb editors, and have moved into a new era of writing code, where adding curly braces does not effect writing speed.

-Unlike many other programming languages, it doesn't try to reduce in what is typed, or give the language a more english like syntax, but it strives for clear visual separation between parts of code.
-The goal is for any programmer slightly familiar with the language to understand the flow of any program at a glance.
+Unlike many other programming languages, even beloved high level languages such as Phython, sky doesn't try to reduce in what is typed, or give the language a more english like syntax, but it strives for clear visual separation between parts of code.
+The goal is for any programmer slightly familiar with the language to understand the flow of any program at a glance, no matter how complex the code.

-Sky is a multi-paradigm programming languages, incorporating functional elements along with object oriented elements.
+Sky is a multi-paradigm programming language, incorporating functional elements along with object oriented elements.

 Every variable, parameter, result, element is an object.
 Every object has a type.
 Types inherit from each other in complex relationships, and every type inherits from "Object".
+See more about this at the section on [classes and objects](#classes--objects).

 Every action done in the code in one way or another is a function or uses a function.
 All if statements and loops are actually function in disguise, and you can even replace any normal input () with {} that represent a lambda function that returns the same types.
+See more about this at the section on [functions](#functions).

 ## Hello World